microsoft/MSRSec/external/README.md

 ```
 ## Types of Libraries
 ### Symlinks
-The `lib/my_lib/sub.mk` file will automatically create the symlinks when needed.
+The `lib/my_lib/sub.mk` file should automatically create the symlinks when needed.
 Currently all libraries are backed by submodules which are also automatically initialized and downloaded if they are not already pressent.
 ```makefile
 ./lib/my_lib/my_lib_symlink: remove_my_lib_symlink download_my_lib
     ...